mizraith/TkFontAwesome/README.md

 ### Fork differences
 1. This fork removes sci-kit as a build environment as it seemed to be polluting the installation with lots of unnecesarry libraries.

-2. This version uses the hatch build system.   <hatch build .>
+2. This version uses the hatch build system.   hatch build .

+3. Loads into pypi as a package:  tkfontawesome_mizraith

 ## More info
 You may use any of the 2k+ _free_ [FontAwesome 6.5 icons](https://fontawesome.com/v6/icons?o=r&m=free).